Nausori Highlands

 The Nausori Highlands are located in the interior of Fiji's main island Viti Levu.
-One of the most picturesque villages is Navala.
+One of the most picturesque villages is Navala, although there are many other small villages too.
 The Nausori Highlands are a great place to learn about Fijian culture.

 The dryzone mountain rainforest contributes to its national significance as outlined in Fiji's Biodiversity Strategy and Action Plan.

 History

-The Nausori Highlands were originally considered a hideout for cannibals.
-Near a thatched house, the official residence of the chief, lies a cemetery where missionaries converted the highlands to Christianity.
+The Nausori Highlands were originally considered (by European settlers) to be a hideout for cannibals.
+In Navala near a thatched house, the official residence of the chief, lies a cemetery where missionaries converted the highlands to Christianity.
+The Nausori Highlanders speak a different dialect of Fijian, with most villagers speaking English as a second language.
+Whilst Fiji's main religious denominations are Methodism and Hinduism, the main religion in the Nausori Highlands is Methodism, although there are also Seventh-day Adventists.
+They participate in regular Kava ceremonies.
+Most of the income comes from traditional farming of Kasava, which serves as a staple in their diet.

+Joeli Vidiri

+The Nausori Highlanders are very proud of being the village where the rugby union player Joeli Vidiri was born.
+His photograph is displayed on the village's welcome sign.

 Since the 21st century, the area has been a site of national significance.